In order to get you back online, there are some things that we can check and perhaps even resolve without having to call support.

 - Whether the Ethernet port is securely inserted both ends

-If you still need assistance, please contact us via. http://www.communityfibre.co.uk/contact-us.
-Please try to be as descriptive of the issue and troubleshooting you’ve attempted as it will help is greatly to identify the issue while preventing us from asking redundant questions.
+If you still need assistance, please call us via. http://www.communityfibre.co.uk/contact-us.
+Please try to be as descriptive of the issue and troubleshooting you’ve attempted as it will help us to identify the issue while preventing us from asking redundant questions.